 On June 28, 2019 the Company announced that they reached a settlement agreement with Genesis (the "Settlement Agreement") which positively resolved prior misunderstandings and disagreements.
 The agreement was reached with a focus on initiatives which improve communication, transparency and mutually beneficial cooperation between Genesis and the Company.
 The agreement settled outstanding issues associated with the Sweden data centre and both parties agreed to mutually release each other from claims, discontinue any legal proceedings and withdraw any demands that were made.
 As part of the settlement the Company assumed responsibility for the operation of the Sweden and Iceland data centres from Genesis, and Genesis is providing transitional services to the Company to ensure an orderly transition.
 As part of the agreement, for a period of three years, Genesis will be entitled to nominate one director to the HIVE board of directors provided it continues to hold no less than 10% of the Company's shares.
-Genesis remains a significant shareholder of HIVE, holding 16.0% on a non-diluted basis as at September 30, 2020, with 55,145,585 shares per public filings.
+To the best of the Company's knowledge, based on publicly available information on SEDI, Genesis remains a significant shareholder of HIVE, holding 16% on a non-diluted basis as at December 31, 2020, with 55,145,585 shares per public filings.
 Genesis is a provider of cryptocurrency mining hashpower services.